tcunit/TcUnit/README.md

 is as expected.

 ## TcUnit-Verifier_DotNet
-The TcUnit-Verifier_DotNet (TcVD) is a C# program that opens and runs the TcUnit-Verifier_TwinCAT project by the usage of the TwinCAT automation interface.
+The TcUnit-Verifier_DotNet (TcVD) is a (Visual Studio 2013) C# program that opens and runs the TcUnit-Verifier_TwinCAT project by the usage of the TwinCAT automation interface.
 It basically does the following:
 - Starts Visual Studio (using the same version that was used developing TcVT)
 - Opens TcVT